 - Arrange financing ahead of time—not when cash gets tight.

-To find out more about cash flow management and read real-life entrepreneur stories, download your free copy of BDC’s eBook Master Your Cash Flow: A Guide for Entrepreneurs.
+To find out more about cash flow management and read real-life entrepreneur stories, download your free copy of BDC’s guide Taking Control of Your Cash Flow: A Financial Management Guide for Entrepreneurs.